gustavobbrand/enhancements/81-IDevID_and_IAK_support.md

 implementation.
 The "Design Details" section below is for the real nitty-gritty.
 -->
-At a first step we propose to optionally leverage the IDevID and IAK keys/certificates to register each device at the registrar service.
-This would enable attestation based on the IAK if desired, or it's possible to keep the attestation based on the ephemeral AK while including the IDevID and IAK exchange within the registering process to: 1) further check of the device based on IDevID information and CA trustchain ; 2) later use of IAK for generation of LAK and LDevID.
+We propose to optionally leverage the IDevID and IAK keys/certificates to register each device at the registrar service and generate the LDevID and LAK keys/certificates.
+This will enable: 1) further check of the device based on IDevID information and CA trustchain ; 2) use of IAK for generation of LAK and LDevID ; 3) attestation based on LAK instead of an ephemeral AK.

 Adding support for IDevID and IAK as an option to the Keylime registrar and verifier services, as for the RUST agent, will allow our users to take advantage of IDevID and IAK when using Keylime.
 It will promote use of IDevID for switches and servers, which will improve security for all users.
 Using the IAK and IDevID credentials would mean the OEM had already exercised the proof of residency pre-requisites for generating the credentials, making it possible to simplify the registering process to a single exchange from the agent to the registrar service, by skipping the DevID provisioning in the field.